 Maybe the sale has Mr Raikes turning in his grave.

 HE'S BEHIND YOU!

 We're rapidly approaching the time for that most British of all institutions – the pantomime, where cross-dressing is essential, slapstick is expected and old jokes are positively welcomed.
 For most parents, as well as grandparents, taking the kids to a pantomime is just an excuse to enjoy it themselves.
 But I've often wondered what foreigners would make of our unique brand of mayhem.

-Well, Geoff Rowe, Chief Executive of the Everyman Theatre in Cheltenham, recently got the chance to find out.
-He was invited to the ARRC (Allied Rapid Reaction Corps) HQ at Innsworth to give a talk on Pantomimes to an audience made up of ARRC members and their families.
-Given that the ARRC is a multi-national unit with troops from 16 nations involved, explaining a pantomime was always going to be hard work.
+Well, Geoffrey Rowe, Chief Executive of the Everyman Theatre in Cheltenham, recently got the chance to find out.
+He was invited to the ARRC (Allied Rapid Reaction Corps) HQ at Innsworth to give a talk on theatre to an audience made up of ARRC members and their families.
+Given that the ARRC is a multi-national unit made up of troops from 16 nations, explaining a pantomime was always going to be hard work.

-Things were made even more complicated by an equipment failure, so Geoff had none of the visual aids designed to help.
+Things were made even more complicated by an equipment failure, so Geoffrey had none of the visual aids designed to help.
 Against all odds, the event was successful and there should be lots more happy – if bemused – faces when Dick Whittington starts its run at The Everyman on Fri 30 November.
-Oh yes there will.